Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 {==

-:material-pencil-plus-outline: After you've finished the above, create a function called `transform_prox_AoAs_to_blade_AoAs`.
-This function should receive the proximity probe AoA DataFrame and the number of blades on the rotor, and returns a list of DataFrames.
-Each returned DataFrame should contain the AoAs for a single blade.
-This function should therefore perform both the determination of the optimal bin edges and slice the AoAs into separate DataFrames.
+:material-pencil-plus-outline: After you've completed the function above, create a new function performing everything this chapter covered automatically.
+Call the function `transform_prox_AoAs_to_blade_AoAs`.

+This function should receive the proximity probe AoA DataFrame and the number of blades on the rotor, and return a list of DataFrames, one for each blade.

 ==}